Health and Safety

 - After the item has been fixed, it must pass a new test before it can be used again.

 PAT Test Passing Score and Guide

 To pass the PAT test and be eligible for Quality License Scheme approved and CPD accredited certifications, you must score at least 60% on the exam.
-You will be able to apply for a certificate after completing the exam.
+Subsequently, after completing the exam, you can apply for a certificate.

 PAT testing is not a legal requirement or mandate in and of itself.
 Current UK regulation, on the other hand, mandates that firms keep their electrical equipment in good working order.
 They are also legally obligated to safeguard the safety of their employees and the general public.

 PAT testing has become a typical method of completing this legal responsibility since it is one of the most effective ways of doing so, particularly in high-risk or big, complex workplaces.

 When deciding whether or not an object should be PAT tested, there are two PAT testing rules or key criteria to consider:

 - The product’s electrical ‘class’